 Jin Wee Restaurant

 Definitely the least fancy restaurant you’ll find in Siglap, but it’ll certainly feed you and your posse with a feast fit for a king.
-Specialising in Chinese zi char, Jin Wee serves home-cooked shareable dishes like marmite pork ribs, mango prawns, Hainanese pork chop, sambal kang kong and loads more.
+Specialising in Chinese zi char, Jin Wee serves home-cooked shareable dishes like marmite pork ribs, cereal prawns, Hainanese pork chop, stir-fried kai lan and loads more.
 You’ll be easily spoilt for choice here.

 Jin Wee Restaurant, 928 East Coast Road, Singapore 459117